What is included in my trial?

 What happens at the end of my trial?

-If you do not take any action, you will be automatically enrolled in our premium digital monthly subscription plan.
-This plan costs $69 per month and grants you complete access to FT.com.
+If you do nothing, you will be automatically enrolled in our premium digital monthly subscription plan and retain complete access for $69 per month.
+However, for cost savings, you can change your plan at any time online in the “Settings & Account” section.

-However, if you want cost savings, you have the option to change your plan at any time during your trial.
-You can do this by visiting the “Settings & Account” section of our website.
-If you choose to retain your premium access and save 20%, you can also choose to pay annually at the end of your trial.

-Alternatively, you may opt to downgrade to Standard Digital which offers a robust journalistic offering that fulfills the needs of many users.
-You can compare the features of Standard and Premium Digital on our website.

 When can I cancel?